DTC ecommerce brands typically have more than 2x the "healthy amount" of dead stock in their inventory. And it's costing them big!

 Typically, a healthy business has 15% dead stock (or less) in its active inventory.
 But for direct-to-consumer(DTC) brands, that number typically creeps up toward 33%.
 This ties up capital and radically drives up operational costs.

-So, let's break down the five ways you can finally get rid of your company's dead stock.
+So, let's break down how your company can get rid of dead stock.

 But first, what does "dead stock" mean?
 And how can you avoid it in the first place?